What does it mean when you dream about snakes?

 It’s important to interpret them in the context of your waking life, and not just from a negative perspective.

-Perhaps most important is the knowledge that dreaming about snakes it not necessarily a sign that things are going wrong, and it doesn’t always represent a negative meaning.
+Perhaps most important is the knowledge that dreaming about snakes is not necessarily a sign that things are going wrong, and it doesn’t always represent a negative meaning.

-Finally, after exploring the significance of snakes and their appearances in the dream world, we can conclude that they’re rich symbols with deep meanings which is why interpreting them should be done carefully.
+Thus, after exploring the significance of snakes and their appearances in the dream world, we can conclude that they’re rich symbols with deep meanings, which is why interpreting them should be done carefully.

 Further reading about snakes in dreams